 Helix was conceived in late 1966 during discussions at the Free University of Seattle, an alternative college and countercultural meeting place located in the University District.
-These discussions were inspired by the recent flowering of underground newspapers in other counterculturally rich cities, such as San Francisco’s Berkeley Barb and Oracle, and New York City’s East Village Other.
-Helix‘s prime instigators included Paul Dorpat, then a wayward University of Washington grad student, and Paul Sawyer, a Unitarian minister.
-This circle quickly grew to include future famous novelist Tom Robbins, Seattle Post-Intelligencer cartoonist Ray Collins, and Jon Gallant, co-founder of Seattle’s legendary underground radio station KRAB-FM.
+Those discussions were inspired by the recent flowering of underground newspapers in other counterculturally rich American cities, such as San Francisco’s Berkeley Barb and Oracle, and New York City’s East Village Other.
+Among Helix‘s main creators were Paul Dorpat, born in Grand Forks, North Dakota, on October 28, 1938, and Paul Sawyer, a Unitarian minister.
+This minuscule circle quickly grew to include future famous novelist Tom Robbins, Seattle Post-Intelligencer cartoonist Ray Collins, and Jon Gallant, co-founder of Seattle’s legendary underground radio station KRAB-FM.

-Serendipitously named after Watson and Crick’s famous description of DNA during a particularly productive session of beer-drinking and brainstorming at the Blue Moon Tavern in February 1967, Helix emerged from its fertile countercultural cocoon to immediate success.
+Serendipitously named after Watson and Crick’s famous description of DNA during a particularly productive session of beer-drinking and brainstorming at the Blue Moon Tavern in February 1967, and published from a rented storefront walking distance from the Blue Moon at 4526 Roosevelt Way Northeast, Helix emerged from its fertile countercultural cocoon to immediate local success.
 The debut issue’s cover announced the new paper’s mission in an editorial that began as follows:

 You have in your hand the first issue of a fortnightly newspaper.
 It is dedicated to no cause, no interests, no point of view; it is dedicated to you.

-Among such events was the Sky River Rock Festival and Lighter Than Air Fair, a three-day concert series held near Sultan (50 miles north of Seattle) from August 31 to September 2, 1968 — a full year before the more famous Woodstock festival — featuring such luminaries as the Grateful Dead, Country Joe and the Fish, and Santana.
-Helix also played an important role in promoting local political activism, serving as both catalyst and chronicler of many local protest events organized by the antiwar, environmental, and black liberation movements.
+Among such events was the Sky River Rock Festival and Lighter Than Air Fair, a three-day concert series held near Sultan (forty miles northeast of Seattle) from August 31 to September 2, 1968 — a full year before the more famous Woodstock festival — featuring such now-legendary San Francisco musical luminaries as Country Joe and the Fish, the Grateful Dead, and Santana.
+Helix also played an important role in promoting local political activism, serving as both catalyst and chronicler of many local protest events organized by the antiwar, Black liberation, and environmental movements.